 Tel: 01392 284982 / 284983

-The Centre are a specialist team who offer a comprehensive and confidential sexual health service.
+The Centre are a specialist team who offer a comprehensive and confidential contraception and sexual health service.
 They are open Monday to Saturday with daily appointments and walk-in sessions available – please call for details or visit The Centre website.

 The Family Planning Association is an excellent source of information.
 The charity works to improve the sexual health and reproductive rights of everyone in the UK.
 The information on contraceptive methods and sexually transmitted infections is clear and comprehensive.